A chronology of key events:

 Government resigns and Socialist-led coalition sweeps to power.
 Fatos Nano, now released from prison, returns as prime minister.

-Sali Berisha resigns as president in wake of financial crisis, succeeded by Socialist leader Rexhep Mejdani.
+Sali Berisha resigns as president in wake of financial crisis.
+He is succeeded by Socialist leader Rexhep Mejdani.

 Convictions of communist-era leaders overturned.